saturneric/GpgFrontend-Manual/src/content/docs/guides/fundamental-concepts.md

   order: 1
 ---

-If you're new to **GPG (GNU Privacy Guard)** or **PGP (Pretty Good Privacy)**, this guide clearly explains the fundamental concepts step-by-step.
+If you're new to **OpenPGP**, **GPG (GNU Privacy Guard)**, or **PGP (Pretty Good Privacy)**, this guide explains the fundamental concepts step by step.

-## What Is GPG, and Why Use It?
+## What Is OpenPGP, GPG, and PGP?

-GPG (GNU Privacy Guard) is a free, open-source software primarily used to:
+**OpenPGP** is a standard for encrypting data, creating digital signatures, and managing public/private keys.
+It is commonly used to protect emails, files, software releases, and other sensitive information.

+OpenPGP is mainly used for two purposes:

-- **Encrypt information**, ensuring messages and files stay private.
+- **Encryption**: keeping messages and files private.
-- **Digitally sign information**, verifying authenticity and integrity.

-GPG is based on the OpenPGP standard, a widely adopted protocol for secure digital communication.

-In simple terms:
+- **Digital signatures**: proving who created something and checking that it has not been modified.

+The names can be confusing at first:

-- **PGP** was the original commercial software and is now seldom used.
+- **PGP** was the original commercial software that introduced this style of public-key encryption.
+- **OpenPGP** is the open standard derived from PGP.
-- **GPG** is the modern, free, and most commonly used implementation of OpenPGP.
+- **GnuPG**, often called **GPG**, is the most widely used free implementation of OpenPGP.

-Most users today rely on **GPG**.
+- **rPGP** is a newer Rust-based OpenPGP implementation used experimentally by GpgFrontend for newer features such as OpenPGP v6.

+For normal daily use, most users still rely on **GnuPG/GPG** because it has the broadest compatibility with existing OpenPGP tools.

 ## Understanding Key Pairs

-GPG is built around pairs of cryptographic keys:
+OpenPGP is built around pairs of cryptographic keys:

-- **Public Key**: Shared openly, allowing others to encrypt messages to you or verify your signatures.
+- **Public Key**: Shared with others.
+They can use it to encrypt messages to you or verify your signatures.
-- **Private Key**: Kept secret by you, used to decrypt incoming messages and to sign your messages or files.
+- **Private Key**: Kept secret.
+You use it to decrypt messages sent to you and to sign messages or files.

-A practical analogy: Your public key is like a locked mailbox.
-Anyone can put mail inside, but only you hold the private key to open and read it.
+A simple analogy: your public key is like a locked mailbox.
+Anyone can put mail inside, but only your private key can open it.

-A complete GPG key pair includes:
+A complete OpenPGP key usually includes:

-- A primary key representing your identity.
+- A **primary key** representing your identity.
-- Subkeys assigned for specific purposes like encryption or digital signing.
+- One or more **subkeys** for specific tasks such as encryption, signing, or authentication.
-- Your user ID, typically your name and email address.
+- One or more **user IDs**, usually containing a name and email address.
-- Metadata such as creation date, expiration date, and usage permissions.
+- Metadata such as creation date, expiration date, algorithm, and usage permissions.
+- Optional signatures from yourself or other people.

-This structure clearly separates identity from usage, improving flexibility and security.
+This structure separates identity from daily cryptographic operations.
+It makes key management more flexible and can reduce risk when subkeys are used for routine work.

 ## Generating Your First Key Pair

-When generating a key pair, you’ll choose:
+When generating a key pair, you usually choose:

-- A **cryptographic algorithm** (commonly RSA or ECC).
+- A **cryptographic algorithm**, such as RSA or an elliptic-curve algorithm.
-- A **key size** (larger sizes offer greater security but slower performance).
+- A **key size or security level**, depending on the selected algorithm.
+- A **user ID**, usually your name and email address.
+- An **expiration date**, so the key does not remain valid forever.
-- A strong, unique **passphrase** to protect your private key.
+- A strong **passphrase** to protect your private key.

-A strong passphrase ensures that even if someone accesses your private key file, they cannot use it without knowing the passphrase.
+A strong passphrase is important.
+If someone obtains a copy of your private key, the passphrase helps prevent them from using it.

+For beginners, the safest choice is usually the default algorithm recommended by GpgFrontend and the selected OpenPGP engine.
+Advanced users can choose specific algorithms when they need compatibility, performance, or experimental OpenPGP v6 features.

 ## Primary Keys and Subkeys Explained

-Your **primary key** serves as your GPG identity:
+Your **primary key** represents your OpenPGP identity.
+It is commonly used to:

-- Linked directly to your user ID (name and email).
-- Used to sign subkeys and certify the keys of other users.
+- Bind user IDs, such as your name and email address, to your key.
+- Certify or manage subkeys.
+- Sign other people's keys when using trust-based workflows.

-**Subkeys** handle routine tasks:
+**Subkeys** are used for everyday tasks:

-- **Encryption subkey**: Encrypts and decrypts messages.
+- **Encryption subkey**: used to decrypt messages or files encrypted to you.
-- **Signing subkey**: Digitally signs files or messages.
+- **Signing subkey**: used to sign messages, files, or text.
+- **Authentication subkey**: used for authentication workflows, such as SSH-like use cases when supported.

-Using subkeys for everyday tasks reduces the risk of exposing your primary key.
-Many users keep their primary keys stored offline or in highly secure environments.
+Using subkeys for everyday work can reduce the risk of exposing your primary key.
+Advanced users may keep their primary key offline and use only subkeys on daily-use devices.

 ## Encryption and Digital Signatures

-### Encryption: Ensuring Privacy
+### Encryption: Keeping Data Private

-To securely send a message:
+To send someone an encrypted message:

-1. Use the recipient's **public key** to encrypt the message.
+1. You encrypt the message using the recipient's **public key**.
 2. The recipient decrypts it using their **private key**.

-This guarantees that **only the intended recipient** can read the content.
+This means only the holder of the matching private key can read the message.

+Encryption protects confidentiality, but it does not automatically prove who created the message.
+For that, use a digital signature.

-### Digital Signatures: Proving Identity
+### Digital Signatures: Proving Authenticity

-Digital signatures ensure:
+Digital signatures help answer two questions:

-- **Authenticity**: The recipient knows the message is genuinely from you.
-- **Integrity**: The recipient knows the message hasn't been altered.

-Signing a message involves:
+- **Who signed this?**
+- **Has it been changed since it was signed?**

+To sign something:

-1. Using your **private key** to create a signature.
+1. You create a signature using your **private key**.
-2. Others verify your signature using your **public key**.
+2. Others verify the signature using your **public key**.

-This confirms both your identity and the integrity of your message.
+A valid signature shows that the data has not been modified since it was signed and that the signer had access to the corresponding private key.

+For sensitive communication, encryption and signing are often used together: encryption protects privacy, while signing provides authenticity and integrity.

-## Practical Examples of GPG Usage
+## Practical Examples of OpenPGP Usage

-Common real-world applications of GPG include:
+Common real-world uses of OpenPGP include:

-- **Secure Email**: Encrypting sensitive emails for personal or professional use.
+- **Secure email**: encrypting sensitive messages and signing email content.
+- **File encryption**: protecting personal documents, backups, archives, and shared files.
-- **Cloud Storage**: Encrypting files before uploading to cloud services like Dropbox or Google Drive.
+- **Cloud storage protection**: encrypting files before uploading them to services such as Dropbox, Google Drive, OneDrive, or iCloud.
-- **Password Sharing**: Securely sharing passwords or confidential data within teams.
-- **Software Verification**: Ensuring downloaded software hasn’t been tampered with by verifying digital signatures.
+- **Software verification**: checking downloaded software, source archives, or package releases using digital signatures.
-- **Protecting Personal Data**: Encrypting personal documents stored on your devices.
+- **Team secrets sharing**: securely sharing passwords, credentials, or confidential documents with trusted recipients.
+- **Long-term personal data protection**: encrypting tax records, identity documents, private notes, and other important files.

 ## Public Key Certificates and Trust

-When sharing your public key, you're actually distributing a **certificate** that includes:
+When you share your public key, you are usually sharing an OpenPGP **certificate**.
+A certificate can include:

-- Your public key itself.
+- Your public key.
-- Your user ID (name and email).
-Just remember, the user ID is not a secure identifier and can be easily forged.
-- Digital signatures from your primary key or trusted contacts confirming your identity.
+- Your user IDs, such as name and email address.
-- Metadata about the key, such as creation date and expiration.
+- Metadata such as creation date, expiration date, algorithm, and usage permissions.

-Certificates build trust, allowing others to confirm the authenticity of your public key.
+- Signatures that connect the user IDs and subkeys to the primary key.
+- Optional certifications from other people.

+A user ID is not proof of identity by itself.
+Anyone can create a key with any name or email address.
+Before trusting a public key, you should confirm that it really belongs to the person or project you expect.

+You can verify a key by checking its fingerprint through a trusted channel, such as an official website, a signed release page, an in-person exchange, or another communication method you already trust.

+In OpenPGP, trust is not automatic.
+A valid signature only proves that the signature matches the key.
+You still need to decide whether the key itself belongs to the right person or organization.

-## GPG Security Best Practices
+## Security Best Practices

-For secure and effective GPG usage:
+For secure and effective OpenPGP usage:

-- **Securely Back Up Keys**: Always keep secure, offline backups of your private key and revocation certificate.
-- **Use Strong Passphrases**: Protect your private keys rigorously.
-- **Store Primary Keys Offline**: Rely on subkeys for regular usage.
-- **Review and Rotate Keys Regularly**: Update your keys periodically for enhanced security.
-- **Immediately Revoke Compromised Keys**: Alert contacts immediately if your key is compromised.
-- **Leverage the Web of Trust**: Build a network of trust by exchanging digital signatures with contacts.
+- **Back up your private keys and revocation certificates**: Keep secure offline backups.
+If you lose your private key, encrypted data may become permanently inaccessible.
+- **Use a strong passphrase**: A passphrase protects your private key if the key file is copied or exposed.
+- **Protect your primary key**: Use subkeys for everyday encryption and signing when possible.
+Advanced users may keep the primary key offline.
+- **Revoke compromised keys immediately**: If a private key is lost, stolen, or exposed, revoke it and notify your contacts.
+- **Check compatibility before sharing new keys**: Newer OpenPGP v6 or post-quantum keys may not work with older tools.
+- **Verify signatures when downloading software**: Signature verification helps confirm that downloaded files have not been tampered with.

+If you use **GpgFrontend Lite** or an rPGP key database, key material may be stored inside an application-managed database or sandboxed application data directory.
+Always export and back up your keys after creating or importing them.

+## OpenPGP Compatibility and Engines

+OpenPGP is a standard, not a single application.
+GnuPG, rPGP, Sequoia PGP, RNP, and other tools are different implementations of OpenPGP.

+Most OpenPGP tools can work together when they use compatible key formats, message formats, and algorithms.
+However, compatibility is not automatic.
+Newer features such as OpenPGP v6, post-quantum cryptography, and hybrid algorithms may not be supported by older tools.

+GpgFrontend supports multiple OpenPGP engines:

+- **GnuPG**: the default and recommended engine for daily use and maximum interoperability.
+- **rPGP**: an experimental Rust-based engine for testing newer OpenPGP features, including OpenPGP v6 and selected post-quantum algorithms.

+For beginners, the safest choice is to use the **GnuPG engine** unless you specifically want to test rPGP, OpenPGP v6, or post-quantum features.

-## GpgFrontend: Simplifying GPG
+## GpgFrontend: Simplifying OpenPGP

-GPG's command-line interface can be challenging for new users. **GpgFrontend** provides a user-friendly graphical interface that simplifies common GPG
+Command-line OpenPGP tools can be difficult for new users. **GpgFrontend** provides a graphical interface for common OpenPGP operations while still keeping advanced users in control.

-operations:
+With GpgFrontend, you can:

-- Visually create and manage key pairs.
+- Create and manage OpenPGP keys visually.
-- Easily encrypt and decrypt messages and files.
+- Encrypt and decrypt text, files, and folders.
-- Sign and verify digital signatures intuitively.
+- Sign data and verify digital signatures.
-- Seamlessly interact with public key servers.

-By managing the complexity behind the scenes, GpgFrontend allows you to focus solely on keeping your information secure and private.
+- Import, export, and organize public and private keys.
+- Work with the mature GnuPG backend by default.
+- Experiment with the rPGP backend, OpenPGP v6, and selected post-quantum algorithms when supported.

+For normal daily use, GpgFrontend recommends the GnuPG engine for compatibility and stability.
+The experimental rPGP engine is available for users who want to try newer OpenPGP features or use the sandbox-friendly GpgFrontend Lite edition.